callumrollo/callumrollo.github.io/content/articles/cycle_touring.md

 - Wait until near dusk before setting up if possible
 - Have an extra bottle to fill up with water before making camp for cooking etc.
+- Often it's nicer to cook a meal somewhere scenic mid evening before you make camp (ideal is a place with picnic bench and/or water source) then do a few more km to your campsite.
+You'll arrive closer to dusk and won't need to find water/make noise with cooking pans
 - Learn to read a map to find good camping spots
 - Think of line of site from roads, just the other side of a hedge can work great
 - Most people are nice and will not bother you!